Is Materialism False?

 Some of the deepest scientific questions so far have not yielded to our most inquisitive minds.
 Will they be answered as science progresses, or will they forever elude our cognitive reach?

 Fundamental empirical challenges to the notion of consciousness as bound to, and strictly localized in, the brain arise from research on extrasensory perception (telepathy, clairvoyance, precognition and psychokinesis).
 This is, admittedly, a controversial area of study.
-But the offhand dismissal of thousands of increasingly sophisticated laboratory studies is most often based either on utter ignorance of this literature, or on pseudo-skeptical prejudice, than on a fair assessment of the data.
+But the offhand dismissal of thousands of increasingly sophisticated laboratory studies is all too often based either on utter ignorance of this literature, or on pseudo-skeptical prejudice, than on a fair assessment of the data.

 Empirical investigations on the near-death experience (NDE) similarly raise fundamental questions about the absolute dependency of consciousness on a working brain.
 Bruce Greyson, professor of psychiatry and behavioral neuroscience at the University of Virginia, and the key figure on NDE research, addressed all the objections customarily raised against a non physicalistic view of this phenomenon.
 People declared clinically dead experienced while in this state 'feelings of peace and joy; a sense of being out of one's physical body and watching events from an out of body perspective; a cessation of pain; seeing an unusual bright light.... encountering other beings, often deceased people....; experience a full life review; seeing some other realm.. sensing a barrier or border beyond which the person cannot go; and returning to the physical body, often reluctantly.'
 (Greyson, 2011).